eclipse-iceoryx/iceoryx2/README.md

 ### Request Response

-This minimal example showcases a client sending the number 1234 every second, while a subscriber efficiently receives and prints the data.
+This example showcases a client sending a request with the number 123 every second, while a server responds with the number 456 as soon as it receives the request.

 #### client.rs